“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 He froze.
 Not having heard the other man’s approach was nothing unusual, but the use of Sano’s actual name was.

 And his nickname, even?
 Sano turned slowly.
 Under other circumstances, he might have been annoyed with Saitou for throwing him even farther off balance than he already was with the unprecedented name-calling, but he found himself bizarrely pleased at the officer’s presence.
-The very sight of him there puffing away at the ubiquitous tobacco fix was unexpectedly bracing.
+The very sight of him there puffing away at the ubiquitous tobacco fix braced Sano unexpectedly.

 “Hey,” was his weak greeting.
 “Come to wish me good luck?”

-“Since you didn’t bother to say goodbye a week ago…” That the generally articulate Saitou didn’t finish the sentence was odd, but Sano took his point.
-Actually it was a little touching — and surprising — that Saitou would wish him well, so far even as to show up here specifically today.
+“Since you didn’t bother to say goodbye a week ago…” That the generally articulate Saitou didn’t finish the sentence struck Sano as odd, but he took his point.
+Actually it was touching — and surprising — that Saitou would wish him well, so far even as to show up here specifically today.

 And then Saitou said his name for a third time.
 The sound of those syllables in that voice was so unusual and so compelling that Sano turned back immediately.
 He noticed now, as he looked closer, that Saitou’s appearance differed somewhat from that of last week: he was worn out, Sano thought, and perhaps a little thinner… haggard, almost.
 He’d clearly been up all night as Sano had.
 He must be working on a difficult case.

-Though Sano sympathized, this was no time for delay.
+Though Sano sympathized, he couldn’t handle delay.
 Still, he tried to keep any unfriendliness from his tone as he asked, “What do you want?”

-The period Saitou then spent staring, cigarette near but not quite touching his lips as if he’d forgotten about it, was so long that Sano would have thought his own patience couldn’t possibly have covered it… and yet he made no move, nor attempted to break the silence.
+The period Saitou then spent staring, cigarette near but not quite touching his lips as if he’d forgotten about it, lasted so long that Sano would have thought his own patience shouldn’t have covered it… and yet he made no move, nor attempted to break the silence.
 And finally Saitou said, “You’re finding this difficult.”

 “Yeah, no shit,” Sano muttered.